Nicole Monnier

 BA, 1991, Russian, Mount Holyoke College

-Since my arrival at MU in 2000, I have taught a range of courses, from elementary Russian to graduate seminars, and many others in between.
+Since arriving at MU in 2000, I have taught a range of courses, from elementary Russian to graduate seminars, and many others in between.
 While there have been perennial favorites, I am as happy to teach courses on new topics as I am the more familiar.
 A common thread through all of my courses is the intersection of literature, culture, and history; increasingly, they are also geared to promote undergraduate and graduate student career readiness, so that our students graduate with demonstrable skills in critical thinking and problem-solving; oral and written communications; and intercultural fluency.

-- RUSS 4840/7840 GER 4840/7840: Totalitarianism and Culture (with Dr. Seth Howes, German)
+• RUSS 4840/7840 GER 4840/7840: Totalitarianism and Culture (with Dr. Seth Howes, German)